YashMishra0101/YashMishra0101/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yashmishra0101&label=Profile%20views&color=0e75b6&style=flat" alt="yashmishra0101" /> </p>

-- 👋 Hi, I'm Yash, a Front-End Developer with a deep passion for web development.
-My expertise includes HTML, CSS, Tailwind CSS, JavaScript, React.js, and Firebase.
-I also have a strong desire to contribute to open-source projects.
-Currently, I'm pursuing my "Bachelor of Computer Applications" (BCA) degree at GH Raisoni, Nagpur, and currently, I am in the final year of my program.
+- 👋 Hi , I'm Yash, a passionate Front-End Developer with expertise in HTML, CSS, Tailwind CSS, JavaScript, React.js and Firebase.
+I'm also interested in open source and contributing to the community.
+Currently, I'm completing my 'Bachelor of Computer Applications' (BCA) degree at GH Raisoni, Nagpur, and I am in the final year of the program.

 - 🏆 **Participant In :** 👩‍💻 GirlScript Summer of Code , 🌐 Social Summer Of Code , 🎃 Hacktoberfest

 - 📫 **Contact Details :** Contact no: 9145191584 | Gmail: yashrkm8822@gmail.com